claranet/terraform-datadog-monitors/README.md

 ```

+_Note_: if you want to use Datadog provider v2 so you need to use version 3 of this repository.

 ### DataDog provider

 Here is the last tester terraform provider version for datadog but next versions should work too.